Problem or Grievance Resolution Procedure for Part Time Employees

-- A three-stage procedure exists for the settlement of policy-related grievances for Temporary, student and non-student employees.
-At all settlement stages, matters may be presented personally and individually by the employee, or with a representative from within Indiana University of his/her own choosing.
+- A three-stage procedure exists for the settlement of policy-related grievances for part time, student and non-student employees.
+At all settlement stages, matters may be presented personally and individually by the employee, or with a representative from within Indiana University of their own choosing.

 - Issues related to discipline, furlough, or separation are not subject to the grievance procedure.

 - The time limitations for responding or appealing to the next stage may be extended at the mutual agreement of both sides.